 - The placement of the spray bar is too high

-Features To Consider Before Buying A Canister Filter
+Features To Consider Before Buying The Best Canister Filter

 So, you came through our top 10 best aquarium canister filters.
 Maybe you are not fully confident whether you will pick one from our list.
 It’s okay.
 Everyone has their own taste, and you have all the right to go for the one that satisfies you.

-But before you consider finding a different filter out there, why don’t we give you a guide on how to choose the perfect unit?
+But before you consider finding a different aquarium canister filters out there, why don’t we give you a guide on how to choose the perfect unit?

-Here is a look at the factors we considered when we were picking our best canister filter for aquarium;
+Here are the factors we considered when we were picking our best canister filter for aquarium;

-So, why do you need the canister in the first place?
-Before you buy one, consider its capabilities and relate them to your filtration needs.
-Can the filter handle the volume of water that you need for your aquarium?
+So, why do you need the canister filter in the first place?
+Before you buy one, consider its capabilities and relate them to your biological filtration needs.
+Can the fish tank filter handle the volume of water that you need for your aquarium?
 Does it have the necessary flow rate?
 How versatile is it in terms of using it with other filter media?

 Nobody wants to purchase a unit that will not last for long after they purchase it.
 This is a rule that should apply to almost every product that you intend to purchase.
 You want to get a canister filter that is made to serve you efficiently and for a long time.
 Right?

-In terms of adaptability, you will have to consider where the filter will be located.
+In terms of adaptability, you will have to consider where the aquarium canister filters will be located.
 If the filter comes with a compact design, you can place it in a dedicated cabinet compartment.

-This is a factor that you must consider if you are in search of the best fish tank canister filter.
+This is a factor that you must consider if you are in search of the best aquarium canister filter.
 By the way, you might think that we haven’t talked about the motor in our top-10 list, but we kind-of did.

 Furthermore, you should check that the motor is efficient and easy to maintain.
 It shouldn’t breakdown too quickly or jam in a way or another.
 Ideally, go for a motor that doesn’t have high maintenance.
 If you get a high-maintenance motor, you will have to open the filter too often.
 This can be tedious.